languageaudiodrills/clipcollider2/README.md

 # The Clip Collider

-Web app to stitch clips together for a friend.
+Web app to stitch clips together.